Citizen Responders

 In the News

 When sudden cardiac arrest strikes, every second counts, and the actions of bystanders in those first few minutes can mean the difference between life and death.
-Recent headlines have highlighted a surge in inspiring stories—from athletic fields to shopping centers—where ordinary people, armed with CPR and AED training, have become lifesavers.
+Recent headlines have highlighted a surge in inspiring stories—from athletic fields to shopping centers—of ordinary people, armed with CPR and AED training, becoming lifesavers.